 Sometimes you just need a jumping off point.

 To help organizations ask the right questions of their products and services, we developed the Rapid Insight Sprint.
-The Rapid Insight Sprint is a three day intensive exploration of your customers needs, behaviors, and attitudes within the context of trends in society and culture.
+The Rapid Insight Sprint is a three day intensive exploration of your participants needs, behaviors, and attitudes within the context of trends in society and culture.
 The Rapid Insight Sprint is designed to develop insights that drive the creation of new or improved products, services and experiences.

 We kick off the project by exploring who you are as an organization.
 Participants present the brand, the market, the business model, existing customer base, competitive environment and business goals.
 This establishes a common frame of reference and understanding for the work to come.